diopeter2020/DecodeLabs-Data-Analytics-Project/Project2/README.md

-🔗#DecodeLabs Exploratory Data Analysis Project 2
+#🔗DecodeLabs Exploratory Data Analysis Project 2

-📌 ##Project Overview
+##📌Project Overview

 This project is an E-Commerce Data Analysis and Exploratory Data Analysis (EDA) project completed as part of Decodelabs Data Analytics Project 2.